John Brayley: Business and political career

 He became a Deputy Lieutenant for Greater London in 1970, was a justice of the peace for Middlesex, and at one time chairman and trustee of the Saints and Sinners Club in London.

 Lifestyle

-Brayley was a wealthy self-made man who lived in some style and had a penthouse at Arlington House, Piccadilly, and also Hailey House, a country house in Oxfordshire.
+Brayley was a wealthy self-made man who lived in some style and had the penthouse at Arlington House, Piccadilly, and also lived at Hailey House, a country house in Ipsden, Oxfordshire.
 He enjoyed returning to Cardiff for social occasions and to watch Wales play rugby from the balcony of his apartment.
 He was a keen yachtsman and owned 'Natalie' a 527 tonne, 177-foot classic motor yacht.
 He was also a keen angler, and civilian air pilot.